The 18th &

 locality Jennersdorf (Austria).
 Parishes belonging to the church district of

 Szentgotthárd were all of German oder Slovene mother tongue.
-In these assemblies
+In these

-lessons in schools and churches and pray in their own mother tongue.
+could give lessons in schools and churches and pray in their own mother tongue.

 Unfortunately, the people's council did not result in a regulation.
 The